tier4/tier4_perception_dataset/docs/tools_overview.md

 # Tools Overview

-This document is simply written about the script.
+This document provides a brief overview of the scripts used in the Tier4 perception dataset.

 ![data_collection_conversion](data_collection_conversion.drawio.svg)

 ## Common

-Those commands below are asuumed to be run in poetry shell built in [README.md](../README.md)
+The commands below are assumed to be run in the poetry shell, as built in [README.md](../README.md)
-Run this to start a poetry shell.
+To start a poetry shell, execute the following:

 ```bash
 source /opt/ros/${ROS_DISTRO}/setup.bash